 Type 2 diabetes usually occurs in adults.
 In this type of diabetes, the pancreas does not make enough insulin to keep blood glucose levels normal, often because the body does not respond well to insulin.
-More than 90 percent of adults with diabetes have type 2 diabetes.
+Between 90 and 95 percent of adults with diabetes have Type 2 diabetes.
 More are at risk due to overweight or obesity.

 The third type of diabetes is gestational diabetes, high blood glucose that develops during pregnancy in a woman who does not have diabetes.